MuddassirKhalidi/C.A.L.I.X/README.md

 - `/respond` (GET): Stops recording, processes the speech, retrieves relevant past conversations, generates a response, and returns the processed query and response.

 ## Credits
-AIDA was developed at the Artificial Intelligence and Data Analytics Lab (AIDA Lab) by:
+ALARA was developed at the Artificial Intelligence and Data Analytics Lab (AIDA Lab) by:
 - [Muddassir Khalidi](https://www.linkedin.com/in/muddassir-khalidi)
 - [Zainab Mariya](https://www.linkedin.com/in/zainab-mariya-mohiuddin-629a20205/)
 - [Abdulrahman Mamdouh](https://www.linkedin.com/in/abdulrhman-mamdoh-soliman-2342372ba/)